rust-lang/rust/doc/rust.md

 A task's stack contains slots.

 A _slot_ is a component of a stack frame.
-A slot is either *local* or a *reference*.
+A slot is either a *local variable* or a *reference*.

-A _local_ slot (or *stack-local* allocation) holds a value directly, allocated within the stack's memory.
+A _local variable_ (or *stack-local* allocation) holds a value directly, allocated within the stack's memory.
 The value is a part of the stack frame.

 A _reference_ references a value outside the frame.
 It may refer to a value allocated in another frame *or* a boxed value in the heap.
 The reference-formation rules ensure that the referent will outlive the reference.

-Local slots are always implicitly mutable.
+Local variables are always implicitly mutable.

-Local slots are not initialized when allocated; the entire frame worth of local slots are allocated at once, on frame-entry, in an uninitialized state.
-Subsequent statements within a function may or may not initialize the local slots.
-Local slots can be used only after they have been initialized;
-this condition is guaranteed by the typestate system.
+Local variables are not initialized when allocated; the entire frame worth of local variables are allocated at once, on frame-entry, in an uninitialized state.
+Subsequent statements within a function may or may not initialize the local variables.
+Local variables can be used only after they have been initialized; this condition is guaranteed by the typestate system.

 References are created for function arguments.
 If the compiler can not prove that the referred-to value will outlive the reference, it will try to set